AndyFooGuoZhen/Pokemon_game/README.md

 ### Buildings
 - C: Pokecenters, used for healing pokemons and changing current pokemon grouping and compositions
-- M: POkemarts, used for purchasing pokeballs, revives, and potions
+- M: Pokemarts, used for purchasing pokeballs, revives, and potions

 ### Terrain symbols
 - % : Boulders, edge of the world